giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 As in the first interval, the total weighted area remains constant even though the distribution of weighted area continues to evolve.

-Figure 3 shows the corresponding shear/torsion participation field for the second interval.

 ---

 # 3. Assembly and evaluation with `CSFStacked`